 The RGRW Program's goal is to increase agricultural capacity while promoting and increasing food security island-wide.
 This Program seeks to enhance and expand agricultural production related to economic revitalization and sustainable development activities.
 The applicant submitted a proposal to enhance and expand agricultural production on their property.
-The proposed use of grant funds will allow the applicant to expand the cultivation, processing, and delivery of agricultural products through the construction of a new greenhouse, installation of a new well, and purchase of a portable generator.
+The proposed use of grant funds will allow the applicant to expand the cultivation, processing, and delivery of agricultural products through the construction of a new greenhouse and the purchase of fertilizer, herbicide, blower, sprayer pump, backpack pump sprayer, ladder, four track, truper machete, perforating iron (drill), pole pruner, roundup, urea, saw, trailer, trimmer, utility vehicle (UTV), and tubing and wire.
 Any alternative that would involve an off-property location would not enhance and expand agricultural production or allow for the economic development for this applicant.
-The action is proposed in an area near the existing greenhouse.
-There would be connection to existing water supplies.
-Alternative locations on the property would be farther from the greenhouse and would require longer connections to the new well.
+The actions are proposed in an area in front of the existing residence and existing water and power connections.
+Alternative locations on the property would be farther from the residence and water and power connections.